amarakon/amarakon.github.io/content/articles/2022-05-15-transgender-ideology-is-false-self-destructive-and-immoral/index.md

 You cannot change your race, sex, age because those are immutable properties.
 Most people in society understand and accept this fact.
 But the left has created terms called “gender” and “transgender” to get around this.
-They know believe it is possible to change one’s sex, but they relabeled it as “gender.”
+They know believe it is possible to change one’s sex, but they relabeled it as “gender”.
 They argue that sex is biological while gender is a social construct.
 Well, if sex is the biological truth and gender is a made-up, incorrect social construct, why should not we be truthful and get rid of the made-up, incorrect social construct?
 If gender is truly a social construct, why are we even giving value to such a “social construct?”